 Sorry, this course is not available to international students.

-Once you have accepted a conditional offer onto a PGCE course you should apply using the link above.
+Once you have accepted a conditional offer onto a PGCE course you should register your interest for the two week SKE course here.
+We will be in touch with you as soon as possible with further information.
 You will need to provide proof of this offer when you apply.
 Our admissions team will process your offer and further information will be sent to you.

 If you have any for further queries, please contact the Programme Lead for the SKE courses via email on: Tracey.Goodyere@bcu.ac.uk.